 Gout can be triggered by medical or lifestyle factors.
 Medical factors that may lead to gout include:

 Uloric (febuxostat) belongs to a class of drugs called xanthine oxidase (XO) inhibitors.

 Xanthine oxidase is a substance that plays a role in the formation of uric acid.
 Uloric prevents the formation of uric acid by blocking the release of xanith oxide.

-Uloric is available in tablet form and is taken once per day, with an initial dose starting at 40mg.
+Febuxostat is available in tablet form and is taken once per day, with an initial dose starting at 40mg.
 Dosage may be increased to 40 mg if needed.

 Uloric should not be taken by patients who:

-Common side effects associated with Uloric include:
+Common side effects associated with febuxostat include:

 Serious Uloric side effects include:

-The U.S. Food & Drug Administration (FDA) issued a safety alert for Uloric in November 2017, after preliminary results from a 6,000-patient clinical trial linked Uloric to a higher risk of cardiac death and all-cause mortality compared to another gout medication called allopurinol (Zyloprim and Aloprim).
+The U.S. Food & Drug Administration (FDA) issued a safety alert for febuxostat in November 2017, after preliminary results from a 6,000-patient clinical trial linked Uloric to a higher risk of cardiac death and all-cause mortality compared to another gout medication called allopurinol (Zyloprim and Aloprim).